A SYSTEMATIC APPROACH TO PREVENTING YOUTH SUICIDE

 Jo Robinson, Zoe Teh, Michelle Lamblin, Nicole TM Hill, Louise La Sala, Pinar Thorn

-Young people use social media to communicate about suicide, however, they often feel ill-equipped to share their own experiences o..
+UNLABELLED: Young people use social media to communicate about suicide, however, they often feel ill-equipped to share their own e..

 Ethical issues and practical barriers in internet-based suicide prevention research: a review and investigator survey

 Eleanor Bailey, Charlotte Muhlmann, Simon Rice, Maja Nedeljkovic, Mario Alvarez-Jimenez, Lasse Sander, Alison L Calear, Philip J Batterham, Jo Robinson